 Venice after dark

-There’s also the student quarter and hidden social hub of Venice that the average tourist may not stumble upon: Campo Santa Margherita, a square lined by restaurants and bars, is also a hive of activity in the evening.
+The student quarter and hidden social hub of Venice that the average tourist may not stumble upon is Campo Santa Margherita, a square lined by restaurants and lively bars in the evening.

 Alternatively, Venice is home to one of the most prominent opera houses in Italy.
 Teatro La Fenice – also known as The Phoenix due to it having risen again after falling victim to three fires – dates back to 1792 but now adopts a modern approach to opera and schedules regular shows of Verdi’s La Traviata and Puccini’s Madame Butterfly.